 Nose

-Delicate with flowers and fresh herbs
+A delicate dish made with fresh flowers and herbs

 Serve